ajrosen/OTP/README.md

 ## OTP

 Like [Authy](https://authy.com), [OTP Auth](https://cooperrs.de/otpauth.html), [Okta Verify](https://help.okta.com/en/prod/end-user/Content/Topics/end-user/ov-overview.htm), etc., but using your Mac and a SQLite database.
+OTP will also search recent text messages for authentication codes.

 ### YOU MUST PROTECT THE DATABASE